rsherman1/certificate-cards/README.md

 Promotional site to showcase Dept of Design Certificates.

+## Art Direction

+Utlizes EWU colors for cards, with background showcasing the U. District Gateway Bridge.

 ## Why Does This Exist?
 - Standalone site to showcase certificates
 - Promote current and future Dept of Design Certificates